Course Outline

 - Understanding the data modeling layer in Power BI for government use

-- Star and snowflake schema concepts for efficient data management
+- Star and snowflake schema concepts for efficient data representation

 - Creating and managing relationships between tables to ensure data integrity